dirdr/leetcode/README.md

 # Leetcode solutions
 ## <img src="https://zupimages.net/up/21/08/l0ho.png" width="20" height="20">  [My profile](https://leetcode.com/dirdr/)
 ## About
-I first started Leetcode in Java, as it was my first programming language, I'm now focused on learning Rust so my new solutions are written in that language 🦀, some of the solutions i write are in python 🐍 because of FAANG OA that don't support Rust This repository aims to help me find previously implemented algorithms, as well as to track my progression
+I first started Leetcode in Java ☕️, as it was my first programming language, I'm now focused on learning Rust so my new solutions are written in that language 🦀,

+> [!note]
+> some of the solutions i write, primary for Grind75 problems are in python 🐍 because of FAANG OA that don't support Rust

+This repository aims to help me **find previously implemented algorithms**, as well as to **track my progression**

 ## Goals
 - [ ] Leetcode tshirt